 Hack-o-Lantern (1988) concerns a cult that conducts sacrifices on Halloween.
 In Pay the Ghost (2015), Nicolas Cage’s son is abducted by supernatural forces on Halloween.
 In Halloween Party (2019), people are killed by a Halloween internet meme that targets their greatest fears, while in I Downloaded a Ghost (2002), teens looking for Halloween ideas accidentally click a link that enacts the title.

 The Disney film Hocus Pocus (1993) has three witches revived on Halloween, while Ernest Scared Stupid (1991) features a troll that is resurrected on Halloween.
-In Goosebumps 2 (2018), the evil ventriloquist’s dummy Slappy enacts a spell that brings all the Halloween decorations around a town to life.
+In Goosebumps 2 (2018), the evil ventriloquist’s dummy Slappy enacts a spell that brings all the Halloween decorations around a town to life, while in The Curse of Bridge Hollow (2022) a curse bring Halloween decorations around a town to life.
+In Hallow’s End (2003), a spell causes trick-or-treaters to become the characters they are costumed as.

 The Halloween Haunt